A family has evacuated and is standing on a hill behind a house with a grab and go bag. They are looking at a house half under flood water

 A chevron

-• Make a household plan for the safest evacuation routes you could take.
+• Make a household plan for if access to your house is cut off, or you need to evacuate due to flooding.
+Plan the safest evacuation routes you could take.
 All members of the household should know where to evacuate to, what routes to take if you need to leave, and where to meet each other afterwards.

 • Clear leaves and debris from external drains to help prevent surface flooding.

-• If flooding is expected - move your valuables/furniture as high above the floor as possible.
+• Move your valuables/furniture as high above the floor as possible.
 Use watertight containers to store important items.

 • Lift curtains, rugs and bedding off the floor.